WeCamp/Recall/doc/UserStories.md

 *Gender:* Male
 *Professional Group:* Community based doctor / G.P. / huisarts
 *Scenario:* Local doctor in a practice with 4 other doctors and admin staff
-*Achievement:* Bob has to prescribe a treatment for Fred, a prescription
+*Achievement:* Bob has to prescribe a treatment for Douglas, a prescription
-*Action:* Bob is now seeing Fred for the second time and now prescribes him some sleep medication, he also refers Fred to Wilma, the specialist.
+*Action:* Bob is now seeing Douglas for the second time and now prescribes him some sleep medication, he also refers Douglas to Wilma, the specialist.

 *Scenario: Pull*